-You may use any format with which you are comfortable; it certainly doesn't need to follow the format of the example.
-Whatever the format, your statement of faith should answer many of the following questions:
+fol low ay use any format with which you are comfortable; it certainly doesn't need to the format of the example.
+Whatever the format, your statement of faith should r many of the following questions:

-1. What do you believe about the Bible?
+1. Wh nat do you believe about the Bible?

-- 2. What is the nature of God?
+2. Wh nat is the nature of God?

-- a.
+a.
 What do you believe about the Trinity?

-- b.
+b.
 What do you believe about God the Father?

-- c.
+c.
 What do you believe about God the Son?

-- d.
+d.
 What do you believe about God the Holy Spirit?